taikoxyz/website/pages/docs/reference/contract-documentation/L1/TaikoErrors.md

 ## TaikoErrors

-This abstract contract provides custom error declartions used in the Taiko protocol.
+This abstract contract provides custom error declarations used in the Taiko protocol.
 Each error corresponds to specific situations where exceptions might be thrown.